 ‘Tis the season for Christmas movies galore and I guarantee you won’t find one quite like “Fatman”.
 Think about it, Mel Gibson playing a down-on-his-luck, liquor-swilling Santa who has to resort to taking military contracts in the off-season just to keep his workshop open.
 Obviously that’s just a sliver of the movie’s plot, but you have to admit there hasn’t been a Christmas movie in the same wacky vein as this one.

 “Fatman” comes from the writing-directing duo of Eshom and Ian Nelms.
 The two brothers have crafted a movie that’s part dark comedy, part action flick and with an ever so slight Western vibe tossed in for good measure.
 It even finds time to fire a couple of shots at out-of-control consumerism and commercialism.
 But social commentary isn’t the main thing on its mind.
-“Fatman” is more of a fun and playful genre-mashup with some enjoyable performances and a goofy enough story that’s both funny and entertaining.
+“Fatman” is more of a fun and playful genre-mashup with some enjoyable performances and a goofy enough story to be both funny and entertaining.

 A well-cast Gibson has a ball playing a grizzled Chris Cringle.
 Times are hard for the not-so-jolly old elf who feels tossed aside by the cold and selfish world.
 “I’ve lost my influence,” he laments to his devoted wife Ruth (Marianne Jean-Baptiste).
 She’s an encourager by nature but also level-headed and not afraid to speak the truth when he needs to hear it.
 I couldn’t help but love the simple yet sweet chemistry between Gibson and Jean-Baptiste.
 They make for a convincing couple.